Tirax language: Typology

 Tirax has many features in common with other North Vanuatu languages.
 It has no tense marking, but has "obligatory subject-mood markers distinguishing realis and irrealis mood".
 It has "inalienable and alienable possessive marking", with a range of "possessive classifiers for alienable possession" including specific markers for food, drink and paths.
 Also like other Malakula languages, numbers have verbal morphology.
 Tirax has "nuclear verb serialisation, and a range of strategies for paratactic linkage.
 Several morphosyntactic processes, such as object marking and plural marking, are sensitive to the animacy of the referent".

+Phonology

+Voiced stops are prenasalized. /s/ and /r/ are alveolar, with the rest of the column being dental.
+It is possible that the cluster of /d/ and /r/ is actually the unit phoneme /dʳ/, a dental with a trill release.

 Apicolabials

 There is evidence that Tirax had an apicolabial (linguolabial consonant) series, likely borrowed from Big Nambas.
 The apicolabials are no longer part of the Tirax phoneme system, but have recently shifted to their dental consonant counterparts.